Forever Knight: Plot

 Nick Knight is a Toronto police detective who works the graveyard shift with his partner.
-Unbeknownst to most of his colleagues, Nick is actually Nicholas, an 800-year-old vampire (his human surname was reference to his status as a literal knight in medieval France).
+Unbeknownst to most of his colleagues, Nick is actually Nicholas, an 800-year-old vampire (his human surname alludes to his origin, as a literal knight in medieval France).
 Remorseful over centuries spent as a vampiric cold-hearted killer, Nicholas serves the public good as a police officer.
 He often uses his special abilities to bring criminals to justice.
 Whenever he works on his cases, Nicholas remembers similar situations from previous lifetimes which appear as flashbacks in the episodes.
 Nick explains his need to work on the night shift by claiming to have a skin disorder, photodermatitis, which requires him to stay out of sunlight.
 Refusing to feed from humans, he survives by drinking bottled animal blood, something that most vampires find repulsive.
 The only human who knows his true nature is his friend Natalie Lambert, a medical examiner who does not like when he uses his special powers as she believes it increases his need for blood.

 Nick's ultimate dream is to find a way to become human once again, but his quest for redemption is complicated by the arrival of fellow vampires Lucien LaCroix and Janette DuCharme.
 Lucien was a general in the early Roman Empire who was turned into a vampire by his daughter Divia as Mount Vesuvius erupted in AD 79.
 Lucien made Nick a vampire in 1228.
 Lucien had already made Janette a vampire.
 They were Nick's companions for many centuries until he left them, seeking redemption and a way to reclaim his lost humanity.
 Janette runs a night club, while LaCroix works as a late-night talk radio host.
 Although Janette is scornful yet tolerant of Nicholas's new lifestyle, LaCroix actively attempts to seduce his protégé back to a more violent life.